Kaiziron/tetctf22/picked_onions.md

 2021-12-29 22:48:31 tet-ctf-secret
 ```

-`secret-tetctf` is the bucket that contains the python script and the image, and `tet-ctf-secret` is a newly discover bucket.
+`secret-tetctf` is the bucket that contains the python script and the image, and `tet-ctf-secret` is a newly discovered bucket.

 I tried to use this URL to access it, however access denied :